Democrats argue ‘right matters’ in Trump impeachment trial

 “We will be putting on a vigorous defense of both facts, rebutting what they said,” and the Constitution, said attorney Jay Sekulow.

+During their presentations, Democrats have been summarizing much of the evidence and testimony already presenting during the televised impeachment hearings.

-Ahead of the day's proceedings, Sen. Roy Blunt of Missouri said the Democrats were putting forward “admirable presentations.”
+Sen. Roy Blunt, R-Mo., said the Democrats were putting forward “admirable presentations.”
 But he said, “There’s just not much new here."

 During the dinner break, Sen. John Barrasso, R-Wyo., said it seemed like “Groundhog Day in the Senate.”